TEDxTUM/TEDx-YTT/README.md

 - Thumbnail Image Link
 - Publish Day

-Data is then added with a time stamp in each row to the output file `TEDx-ytt-output.csv` and statistics on all numerical data is output to `TEDx-ytt-statistics.csv`.
+Data is then added with a time stamp in each row to the output file `[BASE_FILENAME]-output.csv` and statistics on all numerical data is output to `[BASE_FILENAME]-statistics.csv`.

 ## Getting Started